 The purpose behind vibration testing

 Usually, the tests are held with the extremely severe vibration level ever recorded.
 The major purpose behind this action is to determine the stimulated life of the product by performing the test for hours, days, and even weeks.
-Such severe tests include Highly Accelerated Life Tests (HALT) and Environmental Stress Screening (ESS) that help in reporting the units that ensure the hardness of the product to the customer once the product survives the test without losing its expected remaining life.
+Such severe tests include Highly Accelerated Life Tests (HALT) and Environmental Stress Screening (ESS) that help in reporting the units that ensure the hardness of the product to the customer, once the product survives the test without losing its expected remaining life.

 The applications of Vibration or shock Testing

-- For objects that stimulate in shipping environment, the frequency of the test remains between 5 Hz and 3 KHz.
+- For objects that stimulate in shipping environment, the frequency of the test remains between 5 Hz and 3 kHz.
 This is because such products are exposed to high vibration levels during transportation.

-- Generally, vibration tests are performed one axis at one time then in all 3 axes.
+- Generally, vibration tests are performed one axis at one time than in all 3 axes.
 Shakers used for the test are made to shake the product in the vertical direction and, to cover the entire axis; the object is rotated to apply vibration in all direction.